0xcryptochica/cadence-smart-contracts/README.md

 ## Welcome 👋

-In this repository is a collection of the all the smart contracts I developed whilst participating in Emerald Academy's 'Beginner Cadence Bootcamp'.
+In this repository is a collection of the all the smart contracts I developed while participating in Emerald Academy's 'Beginner Cadence Bootcamp'.

 ## Navigation 📚
 - Cadence Bootcamp Github Repository: (https://github.com/emerald-dao/beginner-cadence-course)